len-rtz/bullinger-patristic-annotations/docs/church-fathers.md

   [https://github.com/stazh/bullinger-korpus-tei/blob/main/data/index/persons.xml](https://github.com/stazh/bullinger-korpus-tei/blob/main/data/index/persons.xml)

 - **'manual-church-fathers.csv'**
   A manually curated list of Church Fathers, prepared using data from external scholarly sources and the Bullinger TEI person index.
+Note: This is not a complete overview of all relevant church fathers!

 - **'church-fathers-gnd.csv'**
   The result of the script researching the entries of 'manual-church-fathers.csv' in 'persons.xml' and extracting the GND identifier for each.